k2view/BigQuery/extensions/bigquery/README.md

 ## Change Log

+### v1.6.0
+- Add support for Query Builder, starting from Fabric 8.4.

 ### v1.5.2
 - Handle NPE in case of null inside an array in BigQueryWrite Actor (not really allowed, but previously it was failing in incorrect place).
 - Avoid hanging writer stream cleanup in case an exception occurs before assigning a callback.